Virginia Cavaliers men's soccer: Maryland

 Both UVA and Maryland have NCAA Championship programs in men's soccer.
 The Virginia Cavaliers have won seven NCAA Championships to Maryland's four.
 When they were both in the Atlantic Coast Conference, some cited the rivalry between the Cavaliers and the Maryland Terrapins as one of the most bitter rivalries in college soccer.
 In 2011, FirstPoint USA rated the rivalry as the third best rivalry in college soccer.

 The Terrapins' departure to the Big Ten has put the annual rivalry on hiatus.
 Maryland recorded a 1–0 victory in the 2015 NCAA tournament and No. 12 Virginia dethroned No. 1 Maryland, 2–0, in a regular season game on September 2, 2019, helping Virginia to take over the No. 1 ranking weeks later.

 Virginia Tech

-As intra-conference members, and having a longstanding rivalry, another one of the top rivals of the Virginia Cavaliers is the Virginia Tech Hokies.
-The series between the two has been heavily dominated by the Cavaliers, who boast a 31–2–5 record and 14-match unbeaten streak against the Hokies.
+Virginia Tech is another conference rival of the Virginia Cavaliers.
+The Cavaliers hold a 31-2-5 record record in the series and have gone unbeaten in 14 consecutive matches against the Hokies.